Highway Infrastructure Limited Faces Rs. 26.33 Lakh NHAI Penalty for LOA Withdrawal

 *this image is generated using AI for illustrative purposes only.

-Highway infrastructure Limited has announced its decision to withdraw the Letter of Acceptance (LOA) issued by the National Highway Authority of India (NHAI) for operating the Venkatapalem Fee Plaza in Andhra Pradesh.
-The Board of Directors made this decision during their meeting held on March 26, 2026, as disclosed under Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Highway Infrastructure Limited has announced its decision to withdraw the Letter of Acceptance (LOA) issued by the National Highway Authority of India (NHAI) for operating the Venkatapalem Fee Plaza in Andhra Pradesh.
+The company filed an intimation on April 02, 2026, followed by a detailed disclosure on April 07, 2026, under Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-Following the company's withdrawal of the LOA, NHAI has imposed a financial penalty on Highway Infrastructure Limited.
-The regulatory filing provides specific details about the penalty and its implications.
+Following the company's non-acceptance of the LOA, NHAI has imposed a financial penalty on Highway Infrastructure Limited.
+The regulatory filing provides comprehensive details about the penalty structure and timeline.

 Financial Impact Assessment